rsapping2/my-website/src/content/blog/job-boards.md

 ---
-title: "From LinkedIn to Hidden Gems: Job Boards You’ll Actually Use"
+title: "From LinkedIn to Hidden Gems: Job Boards You'll Actually Use"
 pubDate: "2025-07-01"
 description: "A quick look at the job boards for software engineers, DevOps, and workers in tech."
 tags: ["job", "boards", "remote", "jobs"]
 image: "/images/job_board.png"
+readTime: "4 min read"
 ---

 # Top 10 Job Boards for Tech and Remote Work